oppia/oppia-web-developer-docs/Find-the-right-code-to-change.md

    DEBUG Controller received update: I have learned a lot!
 Yay!
    ```

-2. Next, lets add a service to the `core/domain/user_services.py` to handle updating the user experience field:
+2. Next, lets add a service to the `core/domain/user_services.py` to handle updating the user experience field.
+This will ensure our code follows the pattern used for updating the user bio, which we saw from the controller calls a `user_services.update_user_bio` function.
+Here's the code for our service:

    ```python
    def update_user_experience(user_id, user_experience):